Skip to content

 Goal: Let your feet get used to the new movement.

 The first week is about gentle exposure.
-You shouldn't "train hard" — just let your feet experience a new sense of freedom and ground feel.
+You are not supposed to "train hard" – you just need to let your feet experience a new kind of freedom and ground feel.

 What to do this week:

 Wear your barefoot shoes indoors or on very easy walks.
-Choose flat surfaces (home floors, grass, smooth sidewalks).
-Limit wear time and stop before you feel fatigued.
+Choose flat surfaces (floors at home, grass, smooth pavement).
+Limit wear time and stop before you feel tired.

 Recommended daily routine:

-Start with 10–15 minutes per day, then increase to 20–30 minutes by the end of the week.
+Start with 10–15 minutes a day, then increase to 20–30 minutes by the end of the week.

 Extra tip:

 If you are switching to barefoot boots, you can still start with barefoot shoes first.
-Boots can be heavier and stiffer, so shoes make the initial adaptation easier.
+Boots can be heavier and stiffer, so shoes make the initial adjustment easier.

 Goal: Strengthen your feet through regular walking.

-In week two you may notice your calves working more.
-You may also begin to feel your toes spreading and gripping the ground — that's a good sign.
+In week two, you may notice your calves working more.
+You may also start to feel your toes spreading and gripping the ground – that is a good sign.

 What to do this week: